japila-books/apache-spark-internals/docs/scheduler/Pool.md

 == [[Pool]] Schedulable Pool

-`Pool` is a xref:scheduler:spark-scheduler-Schedulable.adoc[Schedulable] entity that represents a tree of xref:scheduler:TaskSetManager.adoc[TaskSetManagers], i.e. it contains a collection of `TaskSetManagers` or the `Pools` thereof.
+`Pool` is a scheduler:spark-scheduler-Schedulable.md[Schedulable] entity that represents a tree of scheduler:TaskSetManager.md[TaskSetManagers], i.e. it contains a collection of `TaskSetManagers` or the `Pools` thereof.

-A `Pool` has a mandatory name, a link:spark-scheduler-SchedulingMode.adoc[scheduling mode], initial `minShare` and `weight` that are defined when it is created.
+A `Pool` has a mandatory name, a spark-scheduler-SchedulingMode.md[scheduling mode], initial `minShare` and `weight` that are defined when it is created.

-NOTE: An instance of `Pool` is created when xref:scheduler:TaskSchedulerImpl.adoc#initialize[TaskSchedulerImpl is initialized].
+NOTE: An instance of `Pool` is created when scheduler:TaskSchedulerImpl.md#initialize[TaskSchedulerImpl is initialized].

-NOTE: The xref:scheduler:TaskScheduler.adoc#contract[TaskScheduler Contract] and link:spark-scheduler-Schedulable.adoc#contract[Schedulable Contract] both require that their entities have `rootPool` of type `Pool`.
+NOTE: The scheduler:TaskScheduler.md#contract[TaskScheduler Contract] and spark-scheduler-Schedulable.md#contract[Schedulable Contract] both require that their entities have `rootPool` of type `Pool`.

 === [[increaseRunningTasks]] `increaseRunningTasks` Method